-We created mayhem wherever we went, notably the Catholic boys’ school dance that Simon Grigg booked.
+We created mayhem wherever we went, notably the Catholic boys’ school dance that our manager Simon Grigg booked.
 Brother Humphrey was incensed.
 The local tabloid ran his quote as the headline: THEY COULDN’T PLAY STRAIGHT-OUT ROCK’N’ROLL.
 That said, the media lapped up the Suburban Reptiles.
 We fed sensationalist bullshit in interviews to papers like NZ Truth that got us lots of column space: “In our spare time, we kill seagulls down at the wharf and sniff glue imported from America from the Ramones,” or “Our 6 foot 5 guitarist is only 14.”
-With the help of Jewel Sanyo, who had a journalist background and knew how to format press releases, I got stories and phots of the band in the British music press, the Melody Maker and the NME.
+With the help of Jewel Sanyo, who had a journalist background and knew how to format press releases, Simon got stories and photos of the band in the British music press, the Melody Maker and the NME.

-The punk scene was a blast, and I made life-long friendships with many of the guys from the other bands like Johnny, Des and Brendan from The Scavengers, later The Marching Girls, and Bones’s mate Kev Gray, who later married and had a family with Zero.
+The punk scene was a blast, and I made life-long friendships with many of the guys from the other bands like Johnny, Des and Brendan from The Scavengers, later The Marching Girls, and Bones’ mate Kev Grey, who later married and had a family with Zero.
 Also Roger Roxx from the Assassins, who I also went to high school with.
 The camaraderie and excitement of that music scene in Auckland from 1977 to 1979 will never be repeated.
 Not just with the bands, but people like Ricky, who prepared all my artwork into images to send to the printer, and who also worked the door at the State Theatre gigs.
 He was a Mormon, so didn’t drink and wouldn’t be going off to buy drugs with the door money, which was fine by me.

 There was Leonie Batchelor, who helped organise the Classic Cinema gigs.
 We would presell the tickets through the record shops.
 Get the money to buy all the ingredients for a huge punch, and give away free drinks at the gig.
 It was an invite-only party, that’s how we got around the Liquor Licensing laws.
 We had the Black Power gang as security after a chance meeting with some of them having a beer at the Globe one afternoon.
 Billy Planet charmed them with his sheep-shearer stories.
 Around this time, Johnny Volume seemed to be getting bashed up every weekend, and Zero had already been pulled from the stage and assaulted at Disco D’Dora’s.
 It was under the strobe on the dance floor and arms were going everywhere.
 I just kept playing as I thought she was just dancing with the audience.